Alternative Dispute Resolution for the 10th JD Suffolk County

 There is no cost to the parties for participating in the Suffolk County Matrimonial Mediation Program.

-Our mediation roster is comprised of Court Attorney Referees, Court Attorneys, retired Judges, and retired Court Attorney Referees.
+Our mediation roster is comprised of Court Attorney Referees, Court Attorneys, retired Judges, retired Court Attorney Referees and experienced matrimonial and Family Law Clerks

-• Matthew M. Deedy, Esq., Court Attorney Referee and Program Coordinator.
+Matthew M. Deedy, Esq., Supervising Court Attorney and program Coordinator.

 back to top